 Hopefully, you’ve developed a funding strategy that worked for you when you built up your emergency fund.
-It’s vital that you put together a strategy that works for you since you’ll be saving more money to put into your investments.
+It would be best if you put together a strategy that works for you since you’ll be saving more money to put into your investments.

 While you may be able to invest with as little as $5 or $10, most investments require $100s to $1,000s to get started.

-When you have a strategy that works for you, you’ll be better prepared to save money for not only the initial investment but also retirement.
-It’s a good rule of thumb to save up anywhere from $500 to $1,000 to get started in investing.
+When you have a strategy that works for you, you’ll be better prepared to save money for the initial investment and retirement.
+It’s a good rule of thumb to save up anywhere from $500 to $1,000 to get started investing.